JRHB314/VBCS-Integration/README.md

   CREATE (userID)-[:FOLLOWS]->(userB))
   ```

-  We just gave Sam Archer 3 more followers.
-In this code snippet, we use `MERGE` instead of `CREATE` since we want to create a relationship for an existing node.
-We would also use `MERGE` when our node doesn't exist yet and we need to create it at the time we run the cypher statement. userID is an arbitrary reference we give to the creation of these new nodes when using the `MERGE` function.
+  We just gave Sam Archer 3 followers.
+In this code snippet, we use `MERGE` instead of `CREATE` since we want to either create a relationship for an existing node, or, if our node doesn't exist yet, create it. userID is an arbitrary reference we give to the creation of these new nodes when using the `MERGE` function.
 Remember, these references can be named anything we want; these names were chose to be easy to understand.<br>

-  Let's give a couple of Rachel Webb's followers more followers for a slightly more complex graph.
+  Let's continue to add followers.
 Run these:

   ```
   MATCH (userC:Person {name:"AprilGold"})